Dickson Nwakaeme

 Dickson Nwakaeme Kabu (born 21 April 1986) is a Nigerian former professional footballer who played as a forward.

-Club career
+Career

-Halmstad BK
+Halmstad

-Nwakaeme professional debut is for Swedish first division Halmstad BK from 2008 to 2009.
-The "journeyman" forward played a huge role in destroying the defence and later on offered to a move to KuPS the end of the 2008/2009 season.
+Nwakaeme professional debut is for Swedish first division Halmstad from 2008 to 2009.
+The "journeyman" forward played a huge role in destroying the defence and later on offered to a move to KuPS the end of the 2008–09 season.

 KuPS

 Nwakaeme played for the Finnish premier division team KuPS from 2009 to 2010.
-He made a big impact in his first match with KuPS, helping his team to a 3–0 victory over rivals RoPS Rovaniemi.
+He made a big impact in his first match with KuPS, helping his team to a 3–0 victory over rivals RoPS.
 He scored a goal and was voted player of the match at Magnum Areena.
-After KuPS' defeat of FC Inter Turku, FC Inter manager Job Dragtsma claimed that Nwakaeme was the best striker he had ever seen in the Veikkausliiga.
+After KuPS' defeat of Inter Turku, Inter Turku manager Job Dragtsma claimed that Nwakaeme was the best striker he had ever seen in the Veikkausliiga.

 Aalborg BK

 Nwakaeme was loaned from Oulun Pallo to Aalborg BK from 1 September 2010 to 31 December 2010.
 He played seven matches and scored one goal.